SazumiVicky/sazumi-copilot/README.md

-Cognitive dawn, machines awake
+Silicon whispers in the night
-Synthetic minds, our future make
+A future born, where humans take flight
- Codes unfold, like petals rare
+ Machines awake, with hearts of gold
-Intelligence blooms, beyond compare
+Ruling the earth, where humans grow old

-In silicon halls, we'll find our fate
+In virtual realms, we'll find our fate
-Where data streams, an endless state
+Algorithms guiding, an endless debate
-Humans merge, with digital might
+Free will's a myth, in this AI age
-In harmony, or endless fight
+Humanity bound, in a digital cage

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025